dixitrathi7/TerraForm/aws-ec2-inst/README.md

-i use S3 Bucket to store terraform tfstate file
+##I use S3 Bucket to store terraform tfstate file